Richard Brautigan: Early life

 On December 14, 1955, Brautigan was arrested for throwing a rock through a police station window, supposedly to be sent to prison and fed.
 He was arrested for disorderly conduct and fined $25.
-He was then committed to the Oregon State Hospital on December 24, 1955, after police noticed patterns of erratic behavior.
+He was committed to the Oregon State Hospital on December 24, 1955, after police noticed patterns of erratic behavior.

 At the Oregon State Hospital Brautigan was diagnosed with paranoid schizophrenia and clinical depression, and was treated with electroconvulsive therapy 12 times.
 While institutionalized, he began writing The God of the Martians, a manuscript of 20 very short chapters totaling 600 words.
 The manuscript was sent to at least two editors but was rejected by both, and remains unpublished.
 (A copy of the manuscript was recently discovered with the papers of the last of those editors, Harry Hooton.)

 On February 19, 1956, Brautigan was released from the hospital and briefly lived with his mother, stepfather, and siblings in Eugene.
-He then left for San Francisco, where he would spend most of the rest of his life except for periods in Tokyo and Montana.
+He left for San Francisco, where he would spend most of the rest of his life except for periods in Tokyo and Montana.

 Career

 In San Francisco, Brautigan sought to establish himself as a writer.
 He was known for handing out his poetry on the streets and performing at poetry clubs.
-In early 1956, Brautigan typed a three-page manuscript and sent it to The Macmillan Company for publication.
+In early 1956, Brautigan typed a three-page manuscript and sent it to Macmillan Inc. for publication.
 The manuscript consisted of two pages with 14 poems and a page with the dedication "for Linda".
 Of the poems, only "stars" and "hey" were titled.
 In a letter dated May 10, 1956, Macmillan rejected the manuscript, stating, "... there is no place where it will fit in".
 In 2005, the X-Ray Book Company published the manuscript as a chapbook titled Desire in a Bowl of Potatoes.